GreaseHeadD/immich-featured-photo-organizer/README.md

 - by recency/seniority
 - random

-The operation can be performend on all people, favorite people and by specific ids and names.
+The operation can be performend on all detected people, people that are named, favorite people, people that have birthdays set and by specific ids and names.

 __Current compatibility:__ Immich v1.136.x and up